Sciensano-Healthdata/HdBe-FHIR-R4-CBB/Terminology-tooling.md

 -	Examples with SNOMED and FHIR displays for Codings.
 -	Logfile of the codes that do have a SNOMED system, but could not be found there.

+### Warnings:
+-   Adding displays of local CodeSystems and LOINC codes has not been implemented so far.

 ## Get valueset overview <a name="get_valueset_overview"></a>

 ### Description:

-A lot of ValueSets are used in this project.
-To create a complete overview of all used ValueSets, the used terminology, and designations, this tool is constructed.
+This tool creates a CSV overview of all ValueSets of a project, including the ValueSet concepts and designations.

 ### Requirements
 -	A directory with all ValueSets and CodeSystems occurring in the project.